 Access to Conservancy-Stewarded Lands

 Q: Are private vehicles allowed to go into the Island’s interior?

 Q: How can I get to see Catalina’s wildlands?

-A: There are a number of opportunities, perhaps one of the best is the Conservancy's Jeep Eco-Tour where you'll be able to pick with your guide the places you wish to see.
+A: There are a number of opportunities, perhaps one of the best is the Conservancy's Jeep Eco Tour, on which you'll be able to pick with your guide the places you wish to see.

 The Catalina Island Conservancy requires hiking permits.
 Click here for more information about obtaining permits and planning your hike.

 For more information about the Freewheeler Bike Pass, click here

 This personally guided tour is unique and exclusively designed to present the best the Island has to offer.
 Guests will see the Island’s spectacular interior with views of its rugged coastline.
 The Conservancy uses four-wheel drive vehicles, operated by staff with off-road and naturalist training.
 Every tour may be customized with a choice of snacks or lunch.
 Click here to book your tour today.